• Skip to primary navigation

 Two duck breasts skin side down in a frying pan.

-Sprinkle the duck breasts lightly with salt (optional) and place them skin-side down in a dry frying pan over a medium heat.
+Sprinkle the duck breasts lightly with salt (optional) and place them skin-side down in a dry frying pan over medium heat.

 Let them fry gently for about 5 minutes until the skin is crispy.
 You will find that the duck releases quite a lot of fat.